-The Maps Repository is composed by the extensive documentation provided by historical cartography (1:50,000-scaled) on those areas of Sicily and Magna Graecia where the research group has carried out, or intends to carry out, survey activities.
+The Maps Repository is composed by the extensive documentation provided by historical cartography (1:50,000-scaled) on those areas of Sicily and Magna Graecia where the research group has carried out survey activities.
 Data processing for the production of thematic maps constitutes the main interest of the SAET, and sums up the variety of skills needed to figure out models and paradigms of inhabitation of a territory during the course of centuries.
-The SAET also owns a digitised collection of about 1000 ancient maps, including prints, engravings, manuscript drawings and military plants produced in Sicily between the Middle Ages and the late Renaissance.
-An analogous collection of artistic and cartographic sources on ancient Calabria will extend the corpus, together with two mapping sections at the SAET Library.
-A new area of the Maps Repository will then be dedicated to the ‘history of cartography’.
+The SAET also owns a digitised collection of about 2000 ancient maps, including prints, engravings, manuscript drawings and military plants, imago urbis and geographic allegories produced in Sicily between the Middle Ages and the late Renaissance.
+An analogous collection of artistic and cartographic sources on ancient Calabria and on Elba island is included in the corpus, together with the mapping sections devoted to the ‘history of cartography’ at the SAET Library.